Thames Valley Police takes part in national knife amnesty – Op Sceptre

 Thames Valley Police is joining police forces across the country by taking part in Operation Sceptre, a national week of action designed to challenge and reduce the threat of knife crime across the Thames Valley.

-The knife amnesty will run between Monday 16 and Sunday 22 September, during which members of the public will be able to anonymously dispose of any type of knife or bladed article safely.
+The knife amnesty will run between Monday 26 April and Sunday 2 May, during which members of the public will be able to safely and anonymously dispose of any type of knife or bladed article.

-The aims of the operation are to remove dangerous weapons from the street, reduce knife crime and raise awareness of the dangers and consequences of carrying a knife.
+The aims of the operation are to remove dangerous weapons from the streets, reduce knife crime and raise awareness of the dangers and consequences of carrying a knife.

 If you have any information about the possession of knives or criminal activity relating to this type of crime, please report online via our website or call 101.